ruvnet/SynthLang/proxy/README.md

 3. Later, another user asks: "Can you show me Python code for a BST implementation?"
 4. The system recognizes the semantic similarity and returns the cached response instantly

+## Prompt Engineering with DSPy

+SynthLang Proxy integrates with DSPy to provide advanced prompt engineering capabilities:

+- **Prompt Programming**: Use DSPy's declarative programming model for LLMs
+- **Signature-Based Design**: Define input and output fields with clear descriptions
+- **Chain-of-Thought Reasoning**: Automatically generate step-by-step reasoning
+- **Prompt Optimization**: Optimize prompts using DSPy's optimization techniques
+- **Self-Improvement**: Prompts that learn from examples and improve over time

+Example of DSPy integration:

+1. Define a signature for your task
+2. Create a module using that signature
+3. Optimize the module using examples
+4. Deploy the optimized module through the proxy

 ## Configuration

 See `.env.sample` for all available configuration options.